AI Consciousness Books That Take the Question Seriously

 This is one reason the field has such staying power.
 Readers come for ideas, but they stay for the unsettling recognition that the future may not simply change what we can do.
 It may change what we are.

-Why readers keep seeking out these stories
+Why readers keep seeking out consciousness sci fi

 The appeal of consciousness sci fi has only grown because the real world keeps inching closer to the old speculative questions.
 Brain-computer interfaces, machine learning, synthetic companions, digital surveillance, and debates about AI alignment all make the topic feel less abstract than it once did.
 We no longer read these stories as distant thought experiments.
 We read them as rehearsal.